TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

-To directly know more on above functions, You could go to our prototype UI design: [www.tokenizk.finance](http://www.tokenizk.finance) (Note: the UI design is not yet finalized.)
+To directly experience more on above functions, You could go to our prototype UI design: [www.tokenizk.finance](http://www.tokenizk.finance) (Note: the UI design is NOT yet finalized.)